Programme overview

 Year one: laying the groundwork

-Subjects range from micro to macroeconomics, from accounting to mathematics, and from philosophy to organisation and strategy.
-Lectures are combined with small-scale work tutorial groups to work on your assignments and prepare for exams.
-In these separate sessions, led by a student mentor, you will work on your skills in studying, presentation, writing and debating.
+You will cover a range of subjects from micro to macroeconomics, accounting to mathematics, and philosophy to organisation and strategy.
+Lectures are combined with small tutorial groups where you will work on your assignments and prepare for exams.
+Thesesessions, led by a student mentor, will help you to develop your skills in studying, presentation, writing and debating.

 Years two and three: adding breadth and depth to knowledge, skills and experience

-Your second year is again structured around three disciplines.
-You will deepen your knowledge of the subjects introduced in the first year.
-You will also be introduced to several new subjects like international economics, marketing, finance and economics of the welfare state.
-You cover not just the theory: all courses consist of lectures as well as practical applied assignments in small-scale work groups.
+In your second year you will continue with three main disciplines, diving deeperY into the subjects in the first year.
+You will also explorenew subjects like international economics, marketing, finance and economics of the welfare state.
+It is not just the theory: all courses includes lectures as well as practical applied assignments in smallgroups.

 In your third and final year the choice is yours.
-You will pick your major and have a chance to add more breadth to your studies with electives and a minor.
-Now is also the time to do an internship or take part in an exchange programme at one of our many partner universities abroad.
+You get to choose your major and have a chance broaden your studies with electives and a minor.
+This is also the time to do an internship or take part in an exchange programme at one of our many partner universities abroad.

 Teaching methods

-We use various types of education such as the more traditional larger-scale lectures together with educational videos, E-learning and guest lectures, the small-scale tutorials (30 max students) and practical seminars in third year (24 max students).
-As the student, you work on group assignments, midterm exams, read and discuss academic and practitioner literature, and work on the Bachelor or internship thesis in the end of your studies.
+We use various types of education such as the more traditional larger-scale lectures together with educational videos, E-learning and guest lectures, the small-scale tutorials (up to 30 students) and practical seminars in third year (up to 24 students).
+As a student, you work on group assignments, midterm exams, read and discuss academic and practitioner literature, and work on the Bachelor or internship thesis at the end of your studies.

 International character